SYNYC/5_Project_Tweets_about_Tesla_Stock/writeup.md

 ## Abstract

-The purpose of this project is to help lending institutions to determine which borrowers to lend to.
-In order to achieve this, I built a model to predict whether a borrower would repay their loan or not.
-Lenders will loan a principal amount out to borrowers and also charge interest.
-Once the principal is paid back in full at the end of the loan, the lender will make a significant profit.
-This is why they would prefer not to risk losing even a single dollar as this can greatly affect their profit.
-There are many variables and features associated with loans, which can be found on Lending Club’s website.
-However, I determined that 28 features are most likely to have the largest impact on the model and have analyzed these as such.
-By building a model that incorporates these features, the lender would be able to quickly discern which borrowers are most likely to repay or not repay their loans.
+The purpose of this project is to analyze and predict Tesla’s stock price movement based on sentiment analysis of tweets involving the company and its ticker.
+Tweet sentiment can be directionally positive or negative, and in various magnitudes.
+By understanding the relationship between tweets and sentiment, we will be able to understand better how Tesla’s stock price might move in subsequent days/hours.
+On Twitter, one tweet posted from a single Twitter account can be retweeted many times to share info and influence many people.
+The number of followers that the Twitter account has can also be a measure of the influence of the tweets since the more followers the account has, the more influential the tweets can impact market sentiment and potentially stock price.
+I explored tweet data in short term periods and performed unsupervised learning including topic modeling on the tweets, in order to interpret the results and how they may relate to stock price movements.

 ## Design
-The question of whether a client will pay or not can be solved by using supervised learning as a classification tool.
-Doing a hard prediction will help me predict whether the client will pay or not.
-The lending institution is concerned about losing any principal at all and so would rather not lend than to lose any money at all.
-So in this project, recall will be more focused than precision.
-As such, I took the F2 score as my critical examination tool.
+The project’s design will center around unsupervised learning.
+I will also perform topic modeling and sentiment analysis as part of the analytical framework.
+Together, these tools will allow me to gather insights around tweets and the overall impact on stock price.

 ## Data
 1. Tweets

-It is gathered from [Twitter](https://twitter.com) from 07/11- 07/19.
-Due to API restriction, I was only able to get this timeframe data and each date I collected for 2000 tweets, and the raw dataset has total18019 tweets info with the features included
-_['date', 'username', 'description', 'location', 'following', 'followers','totaltweets', 'retweetcount', 'text', 'hashtags']_
+It is gathered from [Twitter](https://twitter.com) during 07/11- 07/19.
+Due to Twitter’s API restriction, I was only able to get data in this short timeframe.
+For each date, I collected 2000 tweets and the raw dataset has a total 18,019 tweets with the features ['date', 'username', 'description', 'location', 'following', 'followers','totaltweets', 'retweetcount', 'text', 'hashtags'].
-This project can observe short term activities only.
+This project can observe short-term activities only.

-2. Tesla Stock Price chart
+2. Tesla Stock Price data

 It is gathered from [Yahoo Finance](https://finance.yahoo.com/quote/TSLA/).
 It has columns _['High', 'Low', 'Open', 'Close', 'Volume', 'Adj Close']_ and for rows it has the certain dates of data I need to match my tweets data.